-Prerequisite: MATH 201 (or transfer credit for Calculus I or AP Calculus and MATH 200L) or permission of the instructor.
-(Both semesters/4 credits, five hours of integrated class work and computer laboratory, one-hour problem session)
+Prerequisite: MATH 201 or permission of the instructor.
+Students who did not complete MATH 201 at Hood must enroll in MATH 200L Calculus Workshop concurrently.
+(Both semesters/4 credits, six hours of integrated class work and computer laboratory)

 Antiderivatives and the Fundamental Theorem of Calculus; distance, velocity, and acceleration; the definite integral; uses of integrals and representations of functions; distribution and density functions; Taylor polynomials and infinite series.
 Emphasis is on problem-solving, collaborative work, computer exploration, writing.